ny2kim/ny2kim.github.io/_pages/about.md

 Hello!
 I am a Researcher at [Samsung AI Center](https://www.sait.samsung.co.kr/saithome/main/main.do).

-I received a bachelor's degree in Computer Science and Engineering and minored in Automotive Software Design.
+I received a B.S. degree in Computer Science and Engineering with a minor in Automotive Software Design.
 I was a research intern at KETI (Korea Electronics Technology Institute).